jamie2210/CI_MS3_RR/README.md

 1. Log in to my account.
 2. Create, edit, delete and view my rave reviews.
-3. Create, edit, delete and view my profile.
+3. Edit, delete and view my profile.
 4. Search for other rave reviews from other members.

 #### __Admin User__